Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 Literally.
 You shouldn’t have.

-Unless her goal is to look like she’s wearing a TV, I’d advise something a liiiiitle lighter.
+Unless her goal is to look like she’s wearing a Television set, I’d advise something a liiiiitle lighter.

-These headphones are for that 800 lb. meathead juicer bro in the gym who eats an antelope as a pre-workout snack.
+These headphones are for that 800 lb. meathead juicer bro in the gym who eats a rhinoceros for his pre-workout snack.

 Alright, I’m done lol.
 I had a lot of fun writing all that. xD